Inist-CNRS/node-xml-writer/README.md

 # XMLWriter for NodeJS

-It\'s native and full javascript implementation of the classic XMLWriter class.
+It's native and full javascript implementation of the classic XMLWriter class.
 The API is complete, flexible and tolerant.
 XML is still valid.